Open-Technology-Foundation/StructuredText/README.md

 In both cases, [blank] chars are ignored and do not need to be present.

+Input can be processed in a "Loose" mode, or a "Strict" mode.
+In Strict mode StructuredText demands rigid adherance to the standard 'key:value' structure, and returns an error condition when this fails.

+### 'Loose' Mode
+'Loose' mode allows the import of as-yet unstructured text into a StructuredText format.
+'Loose' mode can contain completely unstructured text, which will be aggregated into keyvar called \_FREETEXT\_.
+Input can also be a combination of unstructured and structured text.

+By default, StructuredText uses 'Loose' mode.

 ### 'Strict' Mode
 Strict mode in the extract function controls how the function behaves when it encounters certain conditions or errors.